Album Design Instructions

 Album Design Steps

 - Fill Out Album Order Form – Please fill out the form by clicking here.

 - Initial Design – There are two options for selecting the images for your album.
 Our album designers can choose the images or your favorites can be selected on the online gallery.
 Once the images are selected we will design the first draft of your album and send you a link where you can review it.

-- Minor Revision – After these changes are communicated, we will redesign the album and send a second draft.
+- Minor Revision – After the initial changes are communicated, we will redesign the album and send a second draft.
 You are then free to make minor changes; however, any layout changes may result in additional fees.

-If you have any questions during this process, please contact us.
+If you have any questions during this process, please email [email protected].